 How To Add Coconut Oil And Olive Oil To Your Diet

-Olive oil is a staple ingredient in Mediterranean cuisine.
+While olive oil can be used in a variety of cooking methods, it is a staple ingredient in Mediterranean cuisine.
 It is used to top pasta and in salad dressings, dips, and vinaigrettes.

 Hnatiuk says, “Olive oil is a great choice for everyday cooking.
 This oil can be used for sauteing, making salads dressings, or drizzling on vegetables before roasting.
 Olive oil just can’t be used at very high temperatures, like for deep frying, because it will burn.”